siberianfox/tinygwiki/TinyG-Tuning.md

 The following procedure can be used to set the max velocities ($xvm, $yvm...) and feed rates.
 Some notes:

 * Values shown are in inches.
 Millimeter values are also provided in square brackets for comparison [mm].
 MM values may be approximate but accurate enough for these purposes.
-* Setting the machine is inches mode is done by issuing a G20 command either at the command line or in a file.
-Issues a G21 for mm mode.
+* Setting the machine is inches mode is done by issuing a G20 command at the command line (or in a file).
+Issue a G21 for mm mode.
 * Settings strings in this example, such as $xvm show the x axis.
-Other axes are similar, such as $yvm, $zvm,&nbsp;$avm, $bvm, $cvm.
+Other axes are similar, such as $yvm, $zvm, $avm, $bvm, $cvm.
 * The example shows motor 1 mapped to the X axis.
 Other motors mapped to other axes are similar.

 **Steps**<br>